 He has since taken every step up in his stride, and had been a Yorkshire target for a couple of years before putting pen to paper on a three-year contract at Headingley in September of 2012 after opting to leave Wantage Road.

 Brooks played second XI cricket for Surrey and Minor Counties cricket for Oxfordshire, but got his big break with Northants when he impressed in a net trial in 2008.

-He made his first-class debut in 2009 against the touring Australians, and has since gone on to play for the Lions, most recently in January 2014 on their tour of South Africa.
+He made his first-class debut in 2009 against the touring Australians, and has gone on to feature for the Lions, most recently in January 2014 on their tour of South Africa.